 A super easy 6-ingredient recipe for White Chocolate Cranberry Pistachio Fudge!
+This simple holiday treat makes a great gift!
+This is a great Christmas fudge recipe!

 I hate to start this post talking about the weather but… it’s SNOWING right now.
 In October.
 And I don’t mean a few wimpy flakes.
 It’s really coming down.
 I’m a total snow bunny, so I’m in heaven over here.
 I’ve busted out my coziest blankets, made cocoa instead of coffee, and may or may not have Christmas music playing in the background.
 I know it’s too early.
 I know.
 But what can I say?
 I’m a total sucker for the holidays.
 It’s the most wonderful time of the year!
 And the only thing that makes me feel more festive than a fresh snowfall is a fresh batch of homemade fudge!